Can I put my purchase on a credit card?

 May I pay my bill on-line?

-Yes; you may pay by e-check on the following link
+Yes; you may pay by e-check by following the link in your emailed invoice

 Do the wheels on my dock go inside or outside?

-They typically go outside for more stability, but can go inside if the supports conflict with other equipment or swimming areas
+They typically go outside for more stability, but may go inside if the supports conflict with other equipment or swimming areas

 Are there restrictions to how long the dock can be?

 No; however you cannot impede navigation on the lake